 However, a few other pros in MailChimp’s favor are that they offer a Forever Free plan as well as prepaid plans.
 ActiveCampaign don’t provide either; just a free 14-day trial.

 Winner: This one’s a bit tough.
-On paper, MailChimp are cheaper (when dealing with smaller subscribers volumes), but in terms of value for money, ActiveCampaign's Lite Marketing Plan is better in our opinion.
+On paper, MailChimp are generally cheaper, but in terms of value for money, ActiveCampaign's Starter Marketing Plan is better in our opinion.

 It’s hard to compare the two when they play in such different leagues, but I think it comes down to which of the two I feel is overpriced for what it offers.
 And I genuinely feel that it’s MailChimp.
 So, this round goes to ActiveCampaign.